automerge/automerge-classic/BINARY_FORMAT.md

 * `datatype`: On `set` operations only, this property can optionally be set to `'counter'` or `'timestamp'` to change the way the value is interpreted, as in the old format.
-* `child`: In the case of a `make*` operation, this property optionally contains a UUID that can be used to refer to this object (this is currently only used for rows of an Automerge.Table object).
-In the case of a `link` operation, this property contains the ID of the child object being referenced.
-Not present on other operations.
+* `child`: Only used in the case of a `link` operation, in which case this property contains the ID of the child object being referenced.
 * `pred`: An array of IDs of operations that are overwritten by this operation, in the form `counter@actorId`.
 Any existing operations that are not overwritten must be concurrent, and result in a conflict.
 The `pred` property